InfVSR: Toward Consistency-Driven Streaming Generative Video Super-Resolution: Related Work

 \textbf{Video Super-Resolution.} Video super-resolution aims to recover high-quality videos from degraded inputs.
 Early methods rely on RNNs~\citep{basicvsr,basicvsrpp} or window-based transformers~\citep{mucan,spmcs} trained on synthetic degradation, which limits their performance in real-world scenarios.
 Later works~\citep{realbasicvsrvideolq,realvsr} introduce mixed degradations such as blur and compression, but still struggle to produce sharp and stable results.
 Diffusion models~\citep{ddim,ddpm,ldm} have recently brought a major shift by introducing strong generative priors.
 Text-to-Image (T2I) based methods~\citep{ldm,dit,sd3}, such as Upscale-A-Video~\citep{upscaleavideoyouhq} and MGLD-VSR~\citep{mgldvsr}, inject optical flow~\citep{spynet,raft} or temporal modules into pretrained image diffusion backbones.
 However, their frame alignment remains fragile and error-prone.
 Text-to-Video (T2V) ~\citep{svd,cogvideox,wan,ltxvideo} based methods like STAR~\citep{star} and SeedVR~\citep{seedvr} leverage video-scale priors and achieve significantly better temporal coherence.
 Models such as DOVE~\citep{dove} and SeedVR2~\citep{seedvr2} further distill multi-step denoising into one-step inference, offering large speedups.
 Yet these models still suffer from memory cost scaling with video length and temporal inconsistency caused by independent chunk inference.
 We address both limitations by reformulating VSR as an autoregressive-one-step-diffusion paradigm, while simultaneously leveraging strong video generative priors.

 \textbf{Autoregressive Video Generation.} Recent progress in large-scale T2V pretraining~\citep{cogvideox,hunyuanvideo,wan} has paved the way for autoregressive video generation, which in turn emphasizes real-time operation and stronger controllability.
 One line~\citep{videopoet,lumos1} adopts GPT-style next-token prediction in latent space.
 Another~\citep{causvid,magi1,skyreelsv2,framepack} explores AR-diffusion by performing intra-frame denoising and inter-frame rollout, which better matches video dynamics and uses T2V priors.
 Training strategies include diffusion-forcing~\citep{diffusionforcing}, teacher-forcing~\citep{teacherforcing}, and self-forcing~\citep{selfforcing}.
 They enable generation conditioned on a clean or low-noise context from previous segments.
-Our work is the first to explore AR-diffusion models for long-form VSR.
-Also, we novelly achieve one-step denoising for each chunk, avoiding multi-step noise separation, and enabling fast, consistent inference.
+Our work is, to our knowledge, among the first to explore AR-diffusion models for long-form VSR.
+And beyond simply applying existing generation techniques, we tailor the design to VSR's LR inputs, high-fidelity demands, and high-resolution training.
+Also notably, we achieve inference with one forward pass, without multiple sampling steps or an additional pass for clean KV cache.

-\textbf{One-step Diffusion.} One-step diffusion has emerged as a key solution to accelerate diffusion-based generation.
-Existing approaches include rectified flow matching~\citep{rectifiedflow,instaflow}, score distillation (\textit{e.g.}, VSD~\citep{vsd}, DMD~\citep{dmd,dmd2}), and post-hoc fine-tuning via regression~\citep{lpips,dists} or adversarial training~\citep{apt}.
-In ISR, these methods have been widely adopted, such as direct sampling in SinSR~\citep{sinsr}, VSD~\citep{vsd} in OSEDiff~\citep{osediff}, and target score distillation in TSD-SR~\citep{tsdsr}.
-In VSR, one-step generation has just started to emerge.
-UltraVSR~\citep{ultravsr} and DLoraL~\citep{dloral} extend ISR-based one-step models with temporal alignment~\citep{spynet}.
-DOVE~\citep{dove} replaces multi-step denoising with a direct regression loss~\citep{dists}.
-SeedVR2~\citep{seedvr2} uses APT~\citep{apt} to match output distribution with a pretrained prior.
-While these designs significantly accelerate inference, they still require full-sequence processing, making them hard to scale to long videos.
-In contrast, we adopt an autoregressive-one-step-diffusion paradigm, which combines the speed of single-step inference with the scalability and consistency of autoregressive modeling.